Skip to content

 async with AsyncSmplClient(environment="production", service="my-service") as client:

-config = await client.config.get("user_service")
+cfg = await client.config.get("user-service")

 Typed Resolution